jeffreylanters/react-unity-webgl/README.md

 Happy Coding!

-## Communication between React and Unity

-The Unity Context model consists of a set of methods and event listeners allow for you to have full control of your Unity Application using the messaging system.

-### Communication from React to Unity
+## Communication from React to Unity

 Sending messages from React to Unity is done using the Send method available via the Unity Context instance.
 The Send Method is simalar to the SendMessage Method found internally in Unity.